 This classic has never been a hit; check out the C&W top-40, you won't find it there.
 It did become Bill Monroe's most famous composition in the classic bluegrass line-up: Chubby Wise (fiddle), Howard Watts (bass), Lester Flatt (guitar) and Earl Scruggs (banjo).
 Monroe played it like a waltz in an attempt to capitalize on an earlier success with Kentucky Waltz.
-Again a waltz, that's in fact what irritated Elvis, reason why his 'rockabilly'-cover sounds like a pure parody.
+Again a waltz, that's in fact what irritated Elvis, reason why his 'rockabilly'-cover sounds like a pure parody, triggered by bassist Bill Black.

 Billy Swan [in the Sun studio]